 - Change, or remove Discord roles.

-Note: Whether you’re making a minor change to your description, or completely relaunching a Tier, be sure to scroll down and Save your changes.
+Note: Whether you’re making a minor change to your description, or completely relaunching a tier, be sure to scroll down and click the Save tier button to save your changes.

-Are you repricing your Tiers, or plan on changing your Tier benefits?
-You currently cannot change the price of a Tier while patrons are joined to that Tier.
+Are you planning to change the price structure of your tiers?
+You currently cannot change the price of a tier while patrons are joined in that tier.

 - Build your plan